 Tips for a successful virtual project:

+Projects can include anything from market research for your industry to social media plan development.
+These short term (just a few hours, to up to 6-weeks in duration) commitments give our community the opportunity to work with and learn from experienced professionals.
+Meanwhile, organizations gain valuable support, access to talent, and a fresh perspective.
 Virtual opportunities can be paid or unpaid but must entail resume building work, networking, and career exploration opportunities.
-The student or students should be obtaining skills and experience that will help them succeed after their time at Williams or gather relevant experience as a young alumnus (ie. research, website design, marketing, data analytics etc).
+The student or students should be obtaining skills and experience that will help them succeed after their time at Williams or gather relevant experience as a young alumnus.

 - Having Designated Goals – As an organization or company posting a virtual project, please make sure to have designated goals, tasks, or deliverables that your student or students should be meeting.